North East Surnames: Faa to French

 Border Reiver family surname Northumberland surname

-Their historic family seats included Kirkharle, Bywell on Tyne and the peel tower at Wallington which later made way for the site of Wallington Hall near Morpeth.
+Historic family seats of the Fenwicks included Kirkharle, Bywell on Tyne and the peel tower at Wallington which later made way for the site of Wallington Hall near Morpeth.
 During the Civil War, a Northumbrian called Sir John Fenwick was killed at Marston Moor, but it is a descendant of the same name, who lived during the reign of King William of Orange, who has gained greater fame.

 Several Fenwicks were MPs for Northumberland as far back as 1378 when a Sir John Fenwick was MP for the county.
 A notable Sir John Fenwick of later times was MP for the county on numerous occasions during the seventeenth century as was William Fenwick and Robert Fenwick.
 Another John Fenwick was MP for the county in 1741 and there was a Sunderland MP by the name of Henry Fenwick in 1855.